All Episodes

 She's stupid.

-I don't want to be that rough on her, but she can't even consider herself a rhino.
+I didn't want to keep that rough on her, but she can't even consider herself a rhino.

 Well, even self-respectable rhinos wouldn't say that they're going to go along with everything Obama wants because it would be good for the country.